America Reads

 • Attend America Reads orientation at the beginning of each semester

-• Participate in monthly hour-long America Reads trainings
+• Participate in monthly hour-long America Reads trainings and reflections

 • Proactively maintain relationships with community partner staff and the students you tutor